boschglobal/doxysphinx/docs/syntax/rst_inline_syntax.md

    Sphinx will automagically put `<p>`-tags around the inline-rst-block - it's doing that around all pure text based content and we cannot change that.

-   Most of the time this results in an html structure with nested p tags which will be "fixed" by the browsers on loading/rendering of the html page.
+   Most of the time this results in an html structure with nested `<p>`-tags which will be "fixed" by the browsers on loading/rendering of the html page.
 Why is this a problem? because we cannot style (in a css sense) away the blockiness if we have only sibling `<p>`-tags.
+But we have to for the content to appear "in-line".
    Also we cannot fix the final html structure because we're too early in the process.
-We can only create rsts which will then be picked up by sphinx to create html.
+We can only create rsts which will then be picked up by sphinx to create the final html.

-2. Doxygen interpretation/preprocessing
+2. **Doxygen interpretation/preprocessing**

-   The main use case for inline rst are sphinx roles which are normally written in a form like:
+   The main use case for inline rst are sphinx roles which are normally (in rst) written in a form like:

    ```plain
    :role_name:`role_content`